Why Have I Got Shooting Pain In My Breasts?

 • Supportive clothing: Wear bras that fit well and provide comfortable support.
 Avoid underwires and push-up bras while experiencing breast pain or tenderness.

-• Medications: If you notice that a new method of hormonal birth control is causing more breast pain than normal, talk to your doctor about changing your contraception.
+• Medications: If you notice that a new method of hormonal birth control like the Pill or Coil is causing more breast pain than normal, talk to your doctor about changing your contraception.

 Some women may experience mastitis, a bacterial infection in the breast and common symptoms include: